 This raises a dilemma for employers.
 Let’s say that we receive information about an employee’s physical or mental condition.
 It would be a dangerous precedent for employers to make medical judgements.
 After all, most of us are not doctors, and we have employees coming to work every day with a variety of personal issues or conditions, performing their jobs seamlessly.
 Yet, ignoring a condition which could have adverse safety consequences is not the answer either.
 In these situations, we are best advised to train our personnel to spot the red flags and then bring in expert help, medical and legal, as needed.

 Safety Before Cost

 We must dismiss the old school notion that safety is a cost or somehow hinders production.
 As business leaders, we have an obligation to create the safest possible environment for our employees and the public.
+And Marketreview.com here advocates that employees know their privileges of what they are liable for when an untoward incident betides them.
 If you think an investment in safety is too expensive, consider the opposite.
 Ignoring safety ultimately will lead to accidents, litigation, increased insurance cost, product failures, damaged reputations and ultimately business failure.